nextapps-de/mikado/README.md

 Sources and readme:<br>
 <a href="bench/">https://github.com/nextapps-de/mikado/tree/bench</a>

 The values represent operations per second, each benchmark task has to process a data array of 100 items.
-Higher values are better, except for file size (minified/gzip) and memory (sum of allocation during the whole test).
+Higher values are better, except for memory (sum of allocated memory during the whole test).

 #### Keyed